fhellwig/graph-service/README.md

 all(path [, query])
 ```

 Sends repeated `GET` requests to a resource that returns a list.
 This method accumulates the results from the `value` property and follows the `@odata.nextLink` property.
-Returns a promise that is resolved with all of the objects.
+Returns a promise that is resolved with the last response and the data set to all of the retrieved objects.

 ## 4. License